Yan-Oliveira/doc-fao/content/advanced-escalations/admin/admistration/sql-box.rst

 The data of the ticket and dynamic fields will be saved in a separate table ``escalation_history_data`` with the following columns:

 ``id``
-   This columns contains the ID of the escalation history (auto increment).
+   This column contains the ID of the escalation history (auto increment).

 ``escalation_history_id``
-   This columns contains id of the related ``escalation_history`` entry.
+   This column contains ID of the related ``escalation_history`` entry.

 ``field_key``
-   This columns contains key of the related data (e.g. *DynamicField_Test* or *Queue*).
+   This column contains key of the related data (e.g. *DynamicField_Test* or *Queue*).

 ``field_value``
-   This columns contains value of the related data (e.g. a dynamic field value or the values of ticket attributes).
+   This column contains value of the related data (e.g. a dynamic field value or the values of ticket attributes).

 ``create_time``
    This column contains create time of the escalation history data entry.